 Hey guys, Luka Hocevar from the Pack Fitness Business and Lifestyle here.

-With so much information out there in the fitness marketing and business world, it’s hard to tell which information is real and which is made up (and I’ve been doing this for a long time, believe me, there is a lot made up!).
+With so much information in the fitness marketing and business world, it’s hard to tell which information is accurate and which is made up (and I’ve been doing this for a long time, believe me, there is a lot made up!).

-My cursor always guides me to associate myself and learning from the people that are leading from the front day in and day out and practicing what they preach.
+My cursor always guides me to associate myself and learn from the people leading from the front day in and day out and practicing what they preach.

-How many times have we said it to ourselves or preached to others that it’s important to be living the life we ask others to lead.
+How often have we told or preached to others that it’s essential to live the life we ask others to lead?

-Martin Rooney puts it well: “Don’t ask your clients to do anything that you haven’t done or are willing to do yourself”.
+Martin Rooney puts it well: “Don’t ask your clients to do anything you haven’t done or are willing to do yourself.”

 You probably wouldn’t hire a trainer for yourself if they looked out of shape, didn’t see them train, and always noticed they were drinking Coke, eating pizza, and doughnuts.